The status of the coronavirus pandemic:

 How dangerous is coronavirus for animals?

-Investigations are ongoing to evaluate the source of the outbreak, mode(s) of transmission and the extent of infection.
-Available evidence on the 2019-nCoV virus and previous experience with other coronavirus (MERS-CoV and SARS-CoV) and other respiratory viruses (e.g., avian influenza) suggest that there may be zoonotic transmission associated with the 2019-nCoV.
+Investigations are ongoing to evaluate the source of the outbreak, mode(s) of transmission, and the extent of infection.
+Available evidence on the 2019-nCoV virus and previous experience with other coronaviruses (MERS-CoV and SARS-CoV) and other respiratory viruses (e.g., avian influenza) suggest that there may be zoonotic transmission associated with the 2019-nCoV.

 For now, WHO says that there’s still no evident risk of coronavirus infection by domestic cats or dogs.